 Our students and staff also have free access to Togetherall – the digital mental health and wellbeing community offering 24/7 access to safe, anonymous online support, mediated by counsellors 365 days a year.
 Or, if you’re after more general wellbeing guidance, our team will be providing advice throughout the year on managing stage fright and looking after your health as a musician.

 If you’re a student with additional needs concerned about COVID-19 health implications or have questions about accessing our Kilburn campus safely, we’re here to help.
 Our Disability and Wellbeing team provides information and guidance on a range of subjects, including disability and dyslexia, DSA application process assistance, and emotional and psychological difficulties.

 Here at ICMP, we’re all about industry support and helping you build a portfolio career in the music and wider creative industries.
 From guidance with job applications, advice on release and marketing strategies and assistance building your profile as a creative, to career path guidance or help connecting with the industry, all our students and alumni can access 1:1 meetings with our Careers and Industry Hub experts.
 In fact, over the last academic year, our Careers team held over 500 1:1 sessions with students, providing coveted practical music industry career advice, tailored to the individual student.

 Worried about a specific support need?
 Let's talk about it...

-If you are joining us in September and have concerns around any specific support need then please get in touch.
-We can start to explore how we can assist you and ensure you start your ICMP experience successfully.
-Contact our Admissions Team in the first instance via email@example.com or on +44(0)20 7328 0222 and they will put you in touch with the appropriate team.
+If you're joining us in September and have concerns around any specific support need, then please get in touch.
+We can explore how we can assist you and ensure you start your ICMP experience successfully.
+Contact our Admissions team via firstname.lastname@example.org or on +44(0)20 7328 0222 and they'll put you in touch with the appropriate team.

-Current students looking to apply for financial assistance or discuss any other support-related needs, please contact Academic Support (firstname.lastname@example.org), or your Programme Leader, and they will direct you to the correct team.
+Current students looking to apply for financial assistance or discuss any other support-related needs, please contact Academic Support (email@example.com), or your Programme Leader, and they'll direct you to the correct team.